 We value and record our early conversations with you, as this enables us to provide support as early as possible for your child.
 Regular contact with parents is important for children with SEND.
-All parents can discuss their child's progress and targets at parents' evenings and at review meetings which take place at least three times per year.
+All parents can discuss their child's progress and targets at parents' evenings and at review meetings which take place at least three times per year either in person or over the phone if required.
 'All About Me' documents will then be updated and shared with you.
 For some children, regular communication takes place daily with a home/school book or contact with the class teacher before or after school.